cscart/docs/en/cscart_addons/addons/order_and_user_tags/index.rst

 Overview
 --------

-    Assign tags to customers and their orders with the `Order and User Tags <https://www.simtechdev.com/addons/site-management/order-and-customer-tags.html>`_ add-on.
+    Assign tags to customers and their orders with the `Extra Tags <https://www.simtechdev.com/addons/site-management/order-and-customer-tags.html>`_ add-on.
 Tags can be used to easily categorize or add notes to a customer or order, as well as filter them quickly in the admin panel.

-    The **Order and User Tags** add-on provides you with new abilities such as:
+    The **Extra Tags** add-on provides you with new abilities such as:

     - add tags to orders